Emmys 2019: The best moments from television's biggest night

 She lamented that "trans people are still being persecuted," and asked her industry peers to give transgender people more opportunities in entertainment.
 Alexis Arquette, who was transgender and chronicled her transition in a documentary, died in 2016 at 47.

 Michelle Williams also took to the stage with a plea for Hollywood.
-Williams, who won for her lead role as dancer Gwen Verdon on the FX miniseries "Fosse/Verdon," appealed for pay equity for women.
+Williams, who won for her lead role as dancer Gwen Verdon on the FX miniseries "Fosse/Verdon," appealed for pay equity and greater visibility for women in media.

 "The next time a woman, and especially a woman of color ... tells you what she needs in order to do her job, listen to her, believe her, because one day she might stand in front of you and say thank you," Williams said to loud applause.